 If the name H.J.W.
 Mutsaers doesn’t ring a bell, he’s a Dutch agronomist, crop modeling enthusiast, and author of Peasants, Farmers, and Scientists: A Chronicle of Tropical Agricultural Science in the Twentieth Century (Springer, 2007).
 Part history, autobiography and technical monograph, Peasants, Farmers, and Scientists tells the story of tropical agricultural science and agricultural development from the beginning of the 20th century, an era of colonial rubber, oil palm, and sugar plantations that beckoned cavalier European agronomists like Henk Mustaers.
 The book’s eleven chapters, nine appendices, and expansive bibliography dish up, on a non-trivial yet comprehensible level, the evolution of tropical agriculture science from colonial handmaiden to development agent focusing primarily on the interplay of donors, scientists (local and foreign), research centers, and farmers in West and Central Africa in the second, post-colonial half of the century.
 On exhibit are field notes, disputations, and scientific gleanings from the author’s far-flung gigs as researcher in the Dutch East Indies (now Indonesia); lecturer at Wageningen Agricultural University in the Netherlands and at the Ecole Nationale Supérieure Agronomique (ENSA), near Yaoundé, Cameroon; researcher at the International Institute of Tropical Agriculture in Ibadan, Nigeria, West Africa; and lately, freelance consultant.1

-For the uninitiated, you’ll learn about the nitty-gritty of shifting cultivation (“the mother of all systems”), sugarcane breeding, clever indigenous farming practices, experimental smallholder technologies, crop modeling (of course), innovative methods for evaluating technology in farmer’s fields, and agro nutrient budgets.
+For the uninitiated, you’ll learn the nitty-gritty of shifting cultivation (“the mother of all systems”), sugarcane breeding, clever indigenous farming practices, experimental smallholder technologies, crop modeling (of course), innovative methods for evaluating technology in farmer’s fields, and agro nutrient budgets.
 Astonishing practices like “écobuage”, described anecdotally in Chapter 5 “Forests, Fallows and Fields” as a method of slowly burning grass residue in soil trenches under low oxygen conditions in western Cameroon anticipate the concept of pyrolysis for biochar production.
 In Nigeria, there’s an ingenious Yoruba maize-sorghum-yam rotation that modern agroecologists would have a hard time improving on; native soil- and moisture-conserving stone terraces in the Mandara Mountains of northern Cameroon (Figure 1); and, the obscure “van der Meulen” method of speargrass (Imperata cylindrica) suppression and soil rejuvenation that exploited the peculiar habits of two legumes, velvet bean (Mucuna pruriens) and Centrosema, and a deep-rooted invasive Eupatorium species (Chromolaena odorata), to further whet your appetite.
 Since my blogging time is limited to after hours and weekend punting, and the attention span of online readers abridged, I’ll limit my comments to a couple of resonant themes in Peasants, Farmers, and Scientists about African agriculture, to which I can add substance.

 The first theme turns about this question: Can a modern market-centered African agriculture evolve from its peasant roots, or will this require a completely different mindset?
 At one time Mutsaers believed that Africa’s peasant-farmers could make the transition to a market platform if alternatives to slash and burn could be found.
 This view is embedded in the idea that the traditional subsistence farmer is a rational operator, or at least what we consider rational in a post-subsistence, modern agribusiness world.
 The idea is that improved genetics, fertilizer, lime, nitrogen-fixing legumes, and other inputs should improve return to labor and land, fostering sustainability while accelerating the transition to a market-centered enterprise.